Dual citizenship UK: clear rules, two passports explained

 Some countries limit or prohibit dual nationality and can automatically revoke citizenship when you acquire another.
 Always check the embassy or consulate of your other country before applying for British citizenship or a second passport.

-Can I have two passports UK?
+Can I have two passports?
 Practical rules and scenarios

 If both countries allow it, you can hold a British passport and your other passport.
 Here is how to use them without issues.